-Teeth whitening strips – Common side effects and how to manage them.
+Is using whitening strips bad for your teeth? – Common side effects and how to manage them. | Safety issues.

-Dealing with side effects caused by whitening strips.
+A) Dealing with side effects caused by whitening strips.

-Less frequently, a person may experience throat irritation, sore throat or even stomach upset.
+Less frequently, a person may experience throat irritation, sore throat, or even stomach upset.
 This page discusses remedies for these side effects too.

-Side effect avoidance.
+2) Side effect avoidance.

 1) Tooth sensitivity.